National Bank of Washington, Washington Branch

-The Washington Branch of the National Bank of Washington is a historic bank building located in Northwest, Washington, D.C.
+The Washington Branch of the National Bank of Washington is an historic bank building located in Northwest, Washington, D.C.

 History

 The building was built in 1888 as a branch of The Bank of Washington.
 It was designed by James G. Hill and Daniel J. Macarty.

 It was documented by the Historic American Buildings Survey.

 In 1974, it was added to the National Register of Historic Places for its Romanesque and Richardsonian Romanesque architecture.